Ryandabao1982/Research-Tool/README.md

 - **Documentation**: TSDoc for all public APIs
 - **Testing**: Comprehensive test coverage
 - **Linting**: Follow ESLint and Prettier rules

+### Adding New Features

+1. Create component in appropriate directory:
+   - `src/app/pages/` for new pages
+   - `src/shared/components/` for reusable components
+   - `src/shared/hooks/` for stateful logic
+   - `src/shared/services/` for business logic

+2. Export from `src/shared/components/index.ts`

+3. Update routing in main app file

+4. Add tests for new functionality

 ---